Skip to main content

 Non-ASA configurations

 For non-ASA configurations, there should be two groups of paths with different priorities.
-The paths with the higher priorities are Active/Optimized, meaning they are serviced by the controller where the aggregate is located.
-The paths with the lower priorities are active but are non-optimized because they are served from a different controller.
-The non-optimized paths are only used when no optimized paths are available.
+The paths with higher priorities are Active/Optimized, meaning they are serviced by the controller where the aggregate is located.
+The paths with lower priorities are active but are non-optimized because they are served from a different controller.
+The non-optimized paths are only used when optimized paths are not available.

 Example